cmokoth/Docker-MLops/README.md

 of using R with Azure Pipelines to use a CI/CD process to trigger training of a predictive model.

+## Model Contents

+The model I will be porting is a Spotify dataset (my own.
+Don't worry I have excellent taste) containing my streaming history, sorted into the best possible playlists using K-nearest neighbors.
+I will let you know which ones are the best.

+#### Development Details

+Developed in RStudio using Quarto and Jupyter Notebooks.

 ### Presentations